The nuts and bolts of gauge invariance of heat transport: Gauge invariance

-The time integral of the difference of the fluxes computed in two different gauges can thus be expressed as:
+The Helfand's moment in Eq. \eqref{eq:boundedness} can thus be cast as

-The first term in Eq. \eqref{eq:G'G''} is a \emph{convective flux} (i.e. a linear combination of mass fluxes), whereas the last two are bounded by the size of the unit cell and can therefore be neglected in the large-time limit we are interested in.
+The first term in Eq. \eqref{eq:Jsplit} is a \emph{convective flux} (i.e. a linear combination of mass fluxes), whereas the last two are bounded by the size of the unit cell and can therefore be neglected in the large-time limit we are interested in.

-We conclude that energy fluxes obtained from two different local, short-sighted representations of the energy that yield the same atomic forces can only differ by a convective flux.
-In a one-component system—such as a solid or a single-component fluid—energy is the sole diffusing conserved quantity, and the only convective flux is the total number of particles or total-mass flux (i.e., the total momentum).
-Because it is conserved, this flux can be disregarded when evaluating transport coefficients, and the integral of the flux differences is bounded as in Eq.~\eqref{eq:boundedness}, thereby ensuring gauge invariance.
-In multi-component systems (such as e.g. a super-ionic solid or multi-component fluid) a full multivariate analysis is necessary.
+We conclude that energy fluxes obtained from two different local, short-sighted representations of the energy that yield the same atomic forces (two \emph{energy gauges}) can only differ by a convective flux, plus other non-diffusive terms---whose time integral stays bounded---that do not contribute to the transport coefficient.
+In a one-component system—such as a solid or a single-component fluid—energy is the sole diffusing conserved quantity, and the only convective flux is the total number of particles, which is proportional to the total momentum.
+As momentum is conserved, this flux can be disregarded when evaluating transport coefficients, and the integral of the flux differences is bounded as in Eq.~\eqref{eq:boundedness}, thus ensuring gauge invariance.
+In multi-component systems (such as e.g. a super-ionic solid or multi-component fluid) a full multivariate analysis is necessary.\nobreak

 For the sake of definiteness, let's consider a two-component fluid, as in Ref. \onlinecite{Bertossa2019}.
 The relevant diffusing fluxes are energy and the number of particles of one of the two components, $\JJ_E$ and $\JJ_N$, the second number flux being constrained by momentum conservation.
-Energy and number fluctuations are coupled at hydrodynamic time scales, resulting in the Onsager equations for the linear relation between fluxes and thermodynamic forces:\cite{Onsager1931}
+Energy and number fluctuations are coupled at hydrodynamic time scales, resulting in the Onsager linear relations between fluxes and thermodynamic forces:\cite{Onsager1931}